oeo/mkay/README.md

 everything it can for you.

 ## production ready
-- deployed in sls on my professional projects, very high scale (10k+req/s)
+- deployed in sls on projects at very high scale (10k+req/s)
 - even without lambda or horizontal distribution, a single instance can handle a considerable amount of traffic depending on the box specs (running pm2 is probably the best for single-instance deployments)